Jinx-FX/sketchybar-app-font/README.md

 4. Add the icon to /svgs/ folder, using a snake_case name surrounded by colons and a '.svg' extension
 5. Add a file to /mappings/ using the same name but without the '.svg' extension.
 This file indicates which app names should match the icon.
 The format is `"App Name 1" | "App Name 2"`

+## How to build

+1. add svgs
+2. make `mapping` to your svgs in ./mappings
+3. pnpm run build

 ## Using icon_map_fn.sh